Marathon-Fusion/neutronics_workflow/README.md

  This workflow also includes a set of packages that are useful for OpenMC simulations such as Paramak, openmc_plasma_source, CAD_to_OpenMC and openmc_source_plotter.

+ This repo borrows a lot from the fusion energy neutronics workshop https://github.com/fusion-energy/neutronics-workshop

 ## To Install

 A pre-existing file structure is in place and installed by cloning the whole repository.
 The instructions below are tailored to this file structure but this is far from mandatory - handle your files as you please!